nextfoam/nextfoam-cfd/README.md

 - Improvement of porous media model
 - Improvement of MRF (Multi Reference Frame)

-## Download and Installation instructions on Ubuntu Linux
+## Install on Ubuntu Linux with gcc

 NextFOAM top directory is set as `/opt/OpenFOAM` for all users.
 Installation directories are followings: